The Vermilion Police Department is a midsize department consisting of Full and Part-Time Officers and Full and Part-Time Dispatchers.

-It is the goal of the Vermilion Police Department to recruit and hire qualified individuals with the proper temperament, knowledge and attitude for work in the Law Enforcement field, while providing equal employment opportunity in a diverse work place.
+It is the goal of the Vermilion Police Department to recruit and hire qualified individuals with the proper temperament, knowledge, and attitude for work in the Law Enforcement field while providing equal employment opportunities in a diverse workplace.

 Equal Employment Opportunity:

-It is the goal of The Vermilion Police Department to recruit and hire qualified individuals with the proper temperament, knowledge and attitude for work in the Law Enforcement field, while providing equal employment opportunity in a diverse work place.
+It is the goal of The Vermilion Police Department to recruit and hire qualified individuals with the proper temperament, knowledge, and attitude for work in the Law Enforcement field while providing equal employment opportunities in a diverse workplace.